qkeddy/quin-eddy-development-portfolio/README.md

 ## Credits

-🏆  Special thanks Leif Hetland and Laura Cole for such a great introduction to HTML and CSS and Joem Casusi for a terrific tutoring session.
+🏆  Special thanks to Leif Hetland and Laura Cole for such a great introduction to HTML and CSS.
+Also a special shout out to Joem Casusi for a terrific tutoring session.

 ## License